eclipse-che/che-operator/README.md

 `platform` is a cluster platform supported by chectl.

 > INFO: if you changed che-operator deployment or role/cluster role, CRD, CR, you must provide `--templates` argument.
-This argument will point chectl to your modificated che-operator `deploy` folder path.
+This argument will point chectl to your modified che-operator `deploy` folder path.

 ### Deploy che-operator with chectl via OLM